charitylaw/Intron-reads/README.md

 **Supplementary figure 2** : From left to right, intron versus exon log-CPM, intron versus exon log-RPKM, intron log-RPKM versus total intron length, relative coverage between exon and intron regions versus total intron length, and relative coverage versus exon log-RPKM; with poly(A) RNA (top row) and Total RNA libraries (bottom row).
 The plots are displayed for human cell line HCC827 R1, R2, R3, human cell line NCI-H11975 R1, R2, and R3 (in order of plots shown).

-** Supplmentary Coverage Plots ** :
+**Supplmentary Coverage Plots** :
-These contain results of running our method (superintronic) along with IRfinder and IsoformSwitchAnalyzeR on the poly(A) cellline mixtures.
-These are links to coverage profiles in the analysis-superintronic directory
+These contain results of running our method (superintronic) along with IRfinder and IsoformSwitchAnalyzeR on the poly(A) libraries.
+These are links to directories that contain coverage profiles, which are named by the method and GENCODE gene id.

 1. [*superintronic*](https://github.com/sa-lee/analysis-superintronic/tree/master/img/superintronic-polyA-cov)
 2. [*IRFinder*](https://github.com/sa-lee/analysis-superintronic/tree/master/img/irfinder-cov)